qaziabdullah/Hauntess/README.md

 ## Usage

-- The plugin runs automatically on map start and keeps fog synced every tick.
-- You can also force the haunted atmosphere at any time with:
+- You can force the haunted atmosphere at any time with:

 ```
 css_haunt